Nelson: The 16 Most Important Steps To Understand The Stock Market

 Stock prices converge to intrinsic value because investors collectively think the stock is worth its intrinsic value and vote with their capital to drive the stock price to its intrinsic value.
 If nobody thought a stock was worth its intrinsic value, it would never reach its intrinsic value.
 If everybody thought a stock was worth its intrinsic value, it would trade precisely at its intrinsic value.
 If you think a stock is worth intrinsic value, but nobody else does or ever will then I'm sorry you have an underperformer on your hands.
 It is this self-fulfilling mechanism that makes the stock market what it is.
 Key takeaway: The stock market is and always will be a self-fulfilling mechanism.
 If all investors think one thing, it will be true in the stock market.

 As empirical research has concluded over recent history, wide moat stocks tend to underperform no-moat stocks across almost every valuation bucket.
-Investors should expect stocks to advance at their discount rate in a discounted cash-flow model less the dividend yield over the long term.
+In the context of valuation, investors should expect the values of (not price of) stocks to advance at the discount rate in an enterprise discounted cash-flow model less the dividend yield over the long term.
 This percentage is higher for no-moat stocks (most don’t pay dividends) than it is for wide moat stocks, and both empirical and academic research supports this view.
-Investors should probably expect a long-term annual return of about 5%-8% for moaty stocks and about 8%-10% for no-moat stocks.
-But investors shouldn't buy stocks with the worst fundamental qualities either.
-We can’t forget about individual bankruptcy risk and the potential evaporation of equity in higher-risk small and micro caps that may occur under tightening credit cycles.
+Investors should probably expect a long-term annual value advance of about 5%-8% for moaty stocks and long-term annual value advance of about 8%-10% for no-moat stocks, theoretically of course and on the basis of value, not price (expected price returns can be far different based on measurement periods).
+Investors shouldn't only consider stocks with the worst fundamental qualities either.
+There's individual bankruptcy risk and the potential evaporation of equity in higher-risk small and micro caps that may occur under tightening credit cycles.

-That said, investors may do well with a basket of no-moat stocks over a long-enough time period, but without broad diversification across firm-specific risk, an individual investor can be harmed should any particular no-moat equity fail -- that is, if a firm declares bankruptcy.
-A concentrated portfolio of fundamentally poor companies is simply a bad idea, in my view.
-For us at Valuentum, our Best Ideas Newsletter portfolio seeks to attain low levels of volatility while capturing significant outsize returns -- the best of both worlds.
-Thus far, the Valuentum strategy has generated significantly more return for the level of risk taken.
+That said, however, investors may do well with a basket of no-moat undervalued stocks over a long-enough time period, but without broad diversification across firm-specific risk, an individual investor can be harmed should any particular no-moat equity fail -- that is, if a firm declares bankruptcy and equity holders are wiped out.
+A concentrated portfolio of fundamentally poor companies is simply a bad idea, in our view.
+For us at Valuentum, the simulated Best Ideas Newsletter portfolio seeks to attain low levels of volatility while capturing significant outsize returns -- the best of both worlds.
+Read more about the simulated Best Ideas Newsletter portfolio here (pdf).
+Thus far, the Valuentum strategy, as revealed by the simulated Best Ideas Newsletter portfolio, has generated significantly more return for the level of risk taken.
 Key takeaway: Competitive advantage analysis alone will not lead you to the best-performing stocks.
 It actually has been shown that it will lead you to underperformance.

 6) Earnings Surprises Are Analyst Misses Not the Company's.
 A company is not doing better or worse just because an analyst or a group of analysts (consensus) fails to accurately predict quarterly results.
 Companies beat or miss earnings expectations because analysts are wrong with their forecasts.
-Nothing against analysts, as it's nearly impossible to accurately predict quarterly earnings all of the time, but this is an important point.
+Nothing against analysts (I am one of them!), as it's nearly impossible to accurately predict quarterly earnings all of the time, but this is an important point.

 Let's ask ourselves these two questions: What if a company continues to miss earnings expectations every quarter into infinity?
 Will its stock price keep going down forever until it reaches 0?
-The answer simply is no. Stock prices are determined by expectations of future earnings and free cash flow.
+The answer simply is no. Stock prices are determined by expectations of future earnings/fundamentals and free cash flow.
 A company will still have value even if it continues to miss earnings.
-If a company that has exceeded earnings estimates in the past has been a strong performer, it has to do with the idea that expectations for future earnings and free cash flow have increased -- not because it has exceeded earnings estimates.
-Consensus estimates and even whisper numbers move around often, and I've even heard of speculation that some analysts actually raise their target prices and lower earnings estimates (at the same time for the same company), so that specific company can beat estimates (and hopefully traders drive the stock price higher to their target price).
+If a company that has exceeded earnings estimates in the past has been a strong performer, it has to do with the idea that expectations for future earnings/fundamentals and free cash flow have increased -- not because it has exceeded historical earnings estimates.
+Consensus estimates and even "whisper numbers" move around often, and I've even heard of speculation/rumors that some analysts may raise their target prices and lower earnings estimates (at the same time for the same company), so that specific company can beat estimates (and hopefully traders drive the stock price higher to their target price).
 Well-seasoned market participants may have encountered this potential conflict of interest that I speak of.

 7) The Recent Trend Toward Dividend Investing May Be Good (and Bad) for the Individual Investor.
 On one hand, individual investors that are interested in dividend-growth investing find strong, stable, dividend-paying companies such as Johnson & Johnson (JNJ) or Procter & Gamble (PG), and this is great.
 It prevents them from getting involved in speculative, high-risk companies (remember the dot-com craze), which in many cases is the last thing a retiree is interested in doing.